notothen/redfish-ws23/README.md

 We will meet in three main localities:

-- the meeting room "Isbjorn" (TBC) for discussions and presentations
+- the meeting room "Bjørnerum" (TBC) for discussions and presentations
 - the fisheries laboratory (TBC) for practical work
 - the cafeteria (TBC) for coffee/lunch breaks